 - High-Speed Needle Valve.
 Turn this approximately 30 degrees (3 to 4 clicks) at a time, when making initial adjustments; then in steps of approximately 15 degrees (1 to 2 clicks) when making final adjustments. - Medium-Speed Needle Valve.
-Turn approximately 45 degrees (4 to 5 clicks) at a time. - Idle Mixture Control Screw.
-Turn approximately 10 degrees at a time.
+Turn approximately 30 degrees (3 to 4 clicks) at a time. - Idle Mixture Control Screw.
+Turn approximately 5 degrees at a time.
 It turns approximately 90 degrees both sides from the center.
-Turn left to enrich the idle mixture and turn right to lean the idle
+Turn left to enrich the idle mixture and turn right to lean the idle mixture.